 This section is derived from § 11 of the Uniform Fraudulent Conveyance Act and Uniform Commercial Code § 1-103 (1984) (later § 1-103(b) (2014)).
 The section adds a reference to "laches" in recognition of the particular appropriateness of the application of this equitable doctrine to an untimely action to avoid a transfer under this Act.
 See Louis Dreyfus Corp. v.
 Butler, 496 F.2d 806, 808 (6th Cir.
 1974) (action to avoid transfers to debtor's wife when debtor was engaged in speculative business held to be barred by laches or applicable statutes of limitations); Cooch v.
 Grier, 30 Del.Ch.
 255, 265-66, 59 A.2d 282, 287-88 (1948) (action under the Uniform Fraudulent Conveyance Act held barred by laches when the creditor was chargeable with inexcusable delay and the defendant was prejudiced by the delay).

 SECTION 13.
 UNIFORMITY OF APPLICATION AND CONSTRUCTION.
+This

-- 2 This [Act] shall be applied and construed to effectuate its general purpose to make - 3 uniform the law with respect to the subject of this [Act] among states enacting it. - 4 SECTION 14.
-SHORT TITLE.
-This [Act], which was formerly cited as the Uniform - 5 Fraudulent Transfer Act, may be cited as the Uniform Voidable Transactions Act.
+[Act] shall be applied and construed to effectuate its general purpose to make uniform the law with respect to the subject of this [Act] among states enacting it.